 1. Mobile apps to help with your finances

-If you’re fed up of tracking your receipts and expenses in a cumbersome spreadsheet, Xpenditure may be your knight in shining armour.
-By using your smartphone’s camera, this app provides a quick way to photograph receipts.
+If you're fed up of tracking your receipts and expenses in a cumbersome spreadsheet, Xpenditure may be your knight in shining armour.
+By using your smartphone's camera, this app provides a quick way to photograph and store receipts.